bitfireAT/webdav-push/webdav-push-draft.md

 The exact algorithm to derive the `Topic` header from the push topic can be chosen by the server.

+The server can use the `Urgency` header to set the priority of the push message.
+For instance, a CalDAV server may send push notifications for new/changed events with alarms that are scheduled within the next 15 minutes with `Urgency: high` so that users receive the alarm as soon as possible.
+Updates that are not that time-critical for the user, for instance in slowly changing collections like a holiday calendar may be sent with `Urgency: low`.

 Example:

 Push topic: `O7M1nQ7cKkKTKsoS_j6Z3w`